 The town is very interestingly built on a grid system and very easy to get around.
 There is a lot to see and do, and many places I would have loved to stop for a glass of wine or bite to eat.
 This is a great place to try out tradition Swabian food, which I have to say is very tasty indeed.

 You cannot visit Ludwigsburg without visiting the palace.
-During the daylight hours the gardens are said to be breathtaking, with additions such as a fairy garden for children to enjoy.
-But at the night that palace takes on a whole new dimension with its breathtaking lights casting shadows of history that make the place feel almost magical.
+During the daylight hours the gardens are said to be breathtaking, with additions such as a fairy garden Making this the perfect place to visit in Stuttgart with kids.
+At the night that palace takes on a whole new dimension with its breathtaking lights casting shadows of history that make the place feel almost magical.

 At a cost of 25€ without public transport or €45 with public transport for 72 hours the StuttCard allows you to explore the Stuttgart Region all-inclusive!

-The StuttCard offers the following services with 46 partners:
+The StuttCard offers the following discounts and services with 46 partners:

 – Free admission to all museums and many leisure facilities – Attractive savings in selected theatres